Skip to main content

 Embrace Civil Rights history where Dr. King delivered his “I Have A Dream” speech

-The National Mall has been the site of vital African American history, including the March on Washington led by Martin Luther King, Jr. in 1963 and the first Million Man March in 1995.
+The National Mall has been the site of vital Black history, including the March on Washington led by Martin Luther King, Jr. in 1963 and the first Million Man March in 1995.
 You can also admire the spot where King delivered his “I Have A Dream” speech during the aforementioned March, as the spot can be found etched onto the Lincoln Memorial steps.

 05